Lord of Ultima: Gameplay

 In Lord of Ultima, game-play primarily revolved around collecting resources to develop cities and armies and then battle against each other for power and prestige.

 Players started off with a single city, which was protected from attack for seven days.
 A player could choose to settle inactive cities or create new cities after the required prerequisites have been met.
 A player can also build a castle enabling them to conquer other cities with castles and vice versa.
 It was a common mistake for new players to "castle their first city", resulting in their elimination.
 Players without castles could raid dungeons (PvE battles) but cannot plunder other players' cities.
 Joining an alliance was crucial in this game for both protection and economic support.

-The objective of the game was to attain the title "Lord of Ultima", which can only be done with the support of an alliance.
+The objective of the game was to attain the title "Lord of Ultima", which can only be done with the support of an alliance by jointly completing and holding a level 10 alliance palace of each of 8 in-game faiths.

 Several third party tools were commonly used to support the player.
 City planning tools help to design a city layout by displaying the potential resource gain per hour.
 City design was crucial for the player to rank highly on the in-game leaderboards.